Welcome to Instrumental Music

 "The keys to the kingdom are changing hands.
 We must educate students for their future and not our past, a future that belongs to a different kind of person with a different kind of mind - creative and "emphatic -'right brain' thinkers."
 Dan Pink, author of the NewYork Times and BusinessWeek bestseller, A Whole New Mind - Why Right-Bainers Will Rule the Future

 "Research made between music and intelligence concluded that music training is a far greater tool than computer instruction in improving children's abstract reasoning skills."
-Shaw, Rauscher, Levine, Wright Dennis and Newcomb, "Music training causes long-term enhancement in children's spatial-tempral reasoning."
+Shaw, Rauscher, Levine, Wright Dennis and Newcomb, "Music training causes long-term enhancement in children's spatial-temporal reasoning."
 Neurological Research, Vol 19, February 1997.

 The College Board, in a publication about college admissions, states, "Preparation in the arts will be valuable to college entrants whatever their intended field of study."
 Academic Preparation for College: What Students Need To Know and Be Able To Do, The College Board